BelguteiTsevegmed/scRNA-seq-analysis/README.md

 # scRNA-seq-analysis
 Developed a machine learning model to predict surface protein levels based on gene expression data from multimodal single-cell RNA sequencing (scRNA-seq).
+This project involved exploratory data analysis, feature selection, and model training using ElasticNet and Random Forests.
+The primary goal was to accurately predict protein abundance, leveraging RNA transcript counts from bone marrow samples.
+The project also included a comparison of model performance through cross-validation and an evaluation of test set predictions.